YeshengSu/ShaderPuzzleHelper/README.md

 # Shader Puzzle Helper

 ## Description
-This is your extension "ShaderPuzzleHelper" capable of highlighting, code snippet, function tip, global proporties search, find definition of words.
+This is your extension "ShaderPuzzleHelper" capable of highlighting, code snippet, function tip, global proporties search, find definition of words and Compile.
 Increasing productivity of writing shade puzzle.

 ## Features